So Much For A Day Off

 The amendment would eliminate the need to exercise a cure with respect to the September 30, 2016 test date, provided that the tenant's security deposit and other amounts posted by the tenant pursuant to the lease are escrowed with the lender.

 To be blunt, I find Boyd's "major red flag" argument weak (at best).
 SNR is externally-managed by Fortress, a company with high-powered legal expertise.
-It's somewhat ingenious for an analyst/contributor on Seeking alpha to suggest that SNR lacks disclosure.
+It's somewhat disingenuous for an analyst/contributor on Seeking alpha to suggest that SNR lacks disclosure.

 Interest Rate Exposure: Boyd suggests that SNR's leverage could be impacted by rising rates.
 I don't disagree that SNR has high leverage and I have pointed that out in previous articles (here and here); however, Boyd takes a dig at SNR's floating-rate debt suggesting that the company was wrong for buying interest rate caps.